 Robert Bentall (UK)

-“I am planning to work on a new piece for Swedish nyckelharpa and live electronics in collaboration with artist Heather Lander.”
+“I am planning to work on a new piece for Swedish nyckelharpa and live electronics, a development of Telian, which uses sounds from this unique instrument within a sonic art context .”

 Robert Bentall’s main output thus far has been works for multi-channel sound.
 He is interested in aspects of genre hybridity in electronic music, remix culture, surround-sound techniques and improvisation.